georust/rinex/README.md

 :heavy_check_mark: supported
 :heavy_minus_sign: not applicable
 :construction: under development
-:sparkle: methods like _epoch\_iter()_ will panic

 ## Supported file format / compressions

-Any supported or unlocked with a special features, become natively supported: parser can directly analyse data, even if not human readable

 | Format   | File name restrictions  |    Support          |
 |----------|-------------------------|---------------------|